 Did you find any of these steps useful?

 If so, our MBE DNA program can help you continue stepping up your confidence—and help you achieve that passing MBE score.
-(You might also like our tips for MBE Contracts questions.)
+(You might also like our tips for MBE Contracts questions—and be sure to explore our bar exam blog to see our advice on every MBE topic!)

 Our innovative MBE DNA program is designed to help bar studiers develop their understanding, thought process, and mastery.
 We break questions down into 7 topic categories.
 This way, you learn how different topics are tested – including how to recognize distractor answers that can throw you off the scent.